 You can also take part in market research from home.
 In the US, two research companies I recommend are Opinion Outpost and Harris Poll.
-In New Zealand, I use and recommend PureProfile.
-I log on every day to earn a few extra dollars.
+If you’re a Kiwi, have a read of my list of paid survey options in New Zealand.
 Each company has different requirements, so make sure you check them all out to find the best fit for you.
 Some pay you in reward points, and others by entering you into a high-stakes draw.

 You could also start a blog , apply for gigs on Upwork (Related Post: How to Get Your First Job and Work Online With Upwork) or become a virtual assistant.

 So What Does My Fixed Living Cost Life Look Like?